siamakn/temp-nomad-onboarding-workshop/docs/Module3/6_ELN_using_custom_schema/M3_4_3_measurement_data.md

 tabular:
     name: Wavelength
 ```
-Note that the value for the ```name``` key should be exactly written as the heared of the first column of in the data file.
+Note that the value for the ```name``` key should be exactly written as the header of the first column in the data file.

 **```absorbance```  quantity**
 This quantitiy will accept the values from the second column of our tabular data file, that will be extracted by the tabular parser.